 Eleven universities largely operate in this city.
 For instance, the popular University of Sydney, University of New South Wales and Macquarie University are located here.

-Request Information Part time Master Degrees in Development Planning in New South Wales in Australia 2017
+Request Information Part time Master Programs in Development Planning in New South Wales in Australia 2017

 The Master of Planning provides a new career path for design, planning and property professionals, equipping graduates with a broad understanding of planning issues alongside the negotiation skills and creative thinking required to resolve them. [+]